mihirsingh1001/mihirsingh1001/README.md

 - 👀 I’m interested in Fullstack Development and Data Analytics
 - 🌱 I’m currently learning DSA, Angular, Node.js, REST APIs, Java, NoSQL
 - 💞️ I’m looking for an opportunity to start my career as a Associate Software Developer (Fresher)
-- 📫 How to reach me: Email: mihirbais16@gmail.com
+- 📫 How to reach me: mihirbais16@gmail.com , cseiia60@rgcer.edu.in

 <!---
 mihirsingh1001/mihirsingh1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.